 - Sorting or Copying

-The below diagram shows the detail process of DFSORT when using it for sorting or copying.
+The below diagram shows the detail process of DFSORT processing when using it for sorting or copying.

-The below diagram shows the detail process of DFSORT when using it for merging
+The below diagram shows the detail process of DFSORT processing when using it for merging.

-If no SORTIN data set is present for a SORT or COPY , the records needs to be supplied by cobol user exit( E15 for sorting or copying and E32 for Merging).
+If no SORTIN data set is present for SORT or COPY, the records needs to be supplied by cobol user exit( E15 for sorting or copying and E32 for Merging).

 - If input records for SORT or COPY are read from a SORTIN data set, DFSORT starts processing specified with the SKIPREC option.

-DFSORT logically deletes records until the SKIPREC count is satisfied.
+DFSORT starts processing SKIPREC if specified and logically deletes records until the SKIPREC count is satisfied.

-- DFSORT starts processing on an INCLUDE or OMIT statement specified.
+- DFSORT starts processing INCLUDE or OMIT statement if specified.

-- For SORT or COPY, DFSORT performs processing with the STOPAFT option specified.
+- For SORT or COPY, DFSORT starts processing with the STOPAFT option if specified.

-- DFSORT performs processing in an INREC statement specified.
+- DFSORT starts processing an INREC statement if specified.

-- DFSORT performs processing in the SORT, MERGE, or OPTION COPY statement specified.
+- DFSORT starts processing the SORT, MERGE, or OPTION COPY statement specified.

 - For SORT, all input records are processed by default before any output record is processed.